X-Ray Detection of the Galaxy's Missing Baryons in the Circum-Galactic Medium of L$^*$ Galaxies: Discussion

 \subsection{Temperature and Equivalent-Hydrogen Column Density}

-The virial temperature of a $z=0.29$ halo with M$_h = 10^{12.1}$ M$_{\odot}$ and R$_{vir} = 200$ kpc (Table \ref{apptab:xray-halo}), is T$_{vir} = \frac{\mu_p G M_h m_p}{2kR_{vir}} \simeq 10^{6}$ K \citep{Qu18}, where $\mu_p=0.59$ is the average weight per particle for a fully ionized gas.
-At this temperature, He-like and H-like oxygen and nitrogen largely dominate their ionic abundance distribution in CIE gas (left panel of Fig. \ref{appfig:ion-fractions} in \S \ref{appsec:ion-fractions}), with Li-like ions of the same elements being only a small fraction of the total ($\sim 1$\%).
-Li-like oxygen (and partly also He-like nitrogen), can be more efficiently produced in either CIE gas with T$\ls 4\times 10^5$K (close to the lowest considered value T$=2.5\times 10^5$ K for the \ovii-bearing hot-CGM) or in low-density (n$_b < 10^{-4}$ cm$^{-3}$) gas photoionized by the external meta-galactic radiation field (left and right panels of Fig.\ref{appfig:ion-fractions} in \S \ref{appsec:ion-fractions}).
-Thus, both the observed \ovi and \nvi, could at least partly belong to CGM phases different from the \ovii-bearing hot-CGM phase, including the possibly photoionized cool-CGM.
-Moreover, as shown in \S \ref{sec:stacked-spectrum} the \nvi signal is imprinted in the stacked spectrum of the X-ray halo mostly by the LLS\#3 galaxy-association.
-We therefore conservatively infer temperature and hydrogen-equivalent column density of the hot gas permeating the X-ray halo at an average projected distance of 114 kpc from the galaxy center (about 0.6$\times$ the virial radius of our X-ray halo), by combining all the available FUV and X-ray ion column density constraints, but treating the measured \nvi (in a solar [N/O] ratio) and average X-ray-halo \ovi column densities (plus their 1$\sigma$ uncertainties) as upper limits (shaded violet and green regions of Fig. \ref{fig:hequivalent-column}).
+The virial temperature of a $z=0.276$ halo with $<$M$_h> = 10^{12.1}$ M$_{\odot}$ and $<$R$_{vir}> = 195$ kpc (Table \ref{apptab:xray-halo}), is $<$T$_{vir}> = \frac{\mu_p G <M_h> m_p}{2k<R_{vir}>} \simeq 10^{6}$ K \citep{Qu18}, where $\mu_p=0.59$ is the average weight per particle for a fully ionized gas.
+At this temperature, He-like oxygen largely dominates the ionic abundance distribution of oxygen in CIE gas (left panel of Fig. \ref{appfig:ion-fractions} in \S \ref{appsec:ion-fractions}), with the H-like and Li-like ions being only $\simeq 2$\% and $<1$\% of the total, respectively.
+Li-like oxygen can be more efficiently produced in either CIE gas with T$\ls 4\times 10^5$K (close to the lowest considered value T$=2.5\times 10^5$ K for the \ovii-bearing hot-CGM) or in low-density (n$_b < 10^{-4}$ cm$^{-3}$) gas photoionized by the external meta-galactic radiation field (left and right panels of Fig.\ref{appfig:ion-fractions} in \S \ref{appsec:ion-fractions}).
+Thus, the observed \ovi could at least partly belong to CGM phases different from the \ovii-bearing hot-CGM phase, including the possibly photoionized cool-CGM.
+We therefore conservatively infer temperature and hydrogen-equivalent column density of the hot gas permeating the X-ray halo at an average projected distance of 115 kpc from the galaxy center (about 0.6$\times$ the virial radius of our X-ray halo), by combining all the available FUV and X-ray ion column density constraints, but treating the measured average X-ray-halo \ovi column density (plus its 90\% uncertainty) as an upper limit (shaded green regions of Fig. \ref{fig:hequivalent-column}).